Appearance

 sh

-corral data do instances my-worker MY_DOcorral data do storage <project> <binding> <instance_id>
+corral data do instances my-worker MY_DOcorral data do storage <project> <binding> <instance_id> PRO

 List storage entries for a Durable Object instance.